-A. Add/Drop Period During the first fifteen (15) days of the school year, or semester for semester courses, students will be permitted to submit the Schedule Change Application form to either add or drop a course for the following reasons.
+A. Add/Drop Period During the first ten (10) days of school, or semester for semester courses, students will be permitted to submit the Schedule Change Application form to either add or drop a course for the following reasons.
 Students must take courses that are offered.
 No cyber classes will be scheduled except during the summer term or if the class won't work with the student's schedule, by administration approval only.
 Approved changes will only be made if space is available for the following reasons.